samsonweiner/CNAsim/README.md

 # Installation

 CNAsim is written in python and runs reliably on versions 3.7 - 3.10.
-For Mac and Linux users, a standalone executable of CNAsim is available and can be downloaded from [here](https://compbio.engr.uconn.edu/software/CNAsim/).
+For Mac and Linux users, a standalone executable of CNAsim is available and can be downloaded from [here](https://compbio.engr.uconn.edu/software/CNAsim/) (OUTDATED).

 Otherwise, users with a python interpreter can use CNAsim by downloading the source code and setting up an environment with all the necessary packages.
 The remainder of this section provides instructions on how to install CNAsim this way.